What a week.

 As such, Kalm said, the “process is moving along on time” to launching online gambling in the state, potentially ahead of the anticipated target of early 2021.

 While retail sports betting went live in early March, regulators and stakeholders have worked toward adding an online element.
-In May, Rep. Brandt Iden suggested that mobile gambling could arrive in Michigan by late summer.
+In May, Rep. Brandt Iden suggested that mobile betting in Michigan could arrive by late summer.

 Now, Kalm said “we believe that we’re going to do some online gaming hopefully before the first of the year.”